 In 2017, Hewlett Packard Enterprise introduced its HPE Persistent Memory server-side flash storage using ProLiant Gen9 servers and NVMe-compliant Persistent Memory PCIe SSDs.

 Dell EMC was one of the first storage vendors to bring an all-flash NVMe product to market.
 The DSSD D5 array was built with Dell PowerEdge servers and a proprietary NVMe over PCIe network mesh.
 The product was shelved in 2017 due to poor sales.

 A handful of startups have also launched NVMe all-flash arrays:

 - Apeiron Data Systems uses NVMe drives for media and houses data services in field-programmable gate arrays (FPGAs) instead of servers attached to storage arrays.

-- E8 Storage uses its software to replicate snapshots from the E8-D24 NVMe flash array to attached branded compute servers, a design that aims to reduce management overhead on the array.
+- E8 Storage (bought by Amazon in 2019) uses its software to replicate snapshots from the E8-D24 NVMe flash array to attached branded compute servers, a design that aims to reduce management overhead on the array.

 - Excelero software-defined storage runs on any standard servers.

 - Mangstor MX6300 NVMe-oF arrays are based on Dell EMC PowerEdge outfitted with branded NVMe PCIe cards.